-Your water may look fine, but it may leave blue or green stains on your fixtures.
-This indicates the presence of corrosive agents in your water.
-It can also mean that your water has a low PH level.
+If your water leaves blue or green stains on your plumbing fixtures, it indicates the presence of corrosive materials in your water and/or that your water has a low PH level.